 - Units of measurement, weight, currency, and date formats will be converted to those used in the country involved.

 - Pictorial representations, icons, symbols and colours that may have different connotations in your target country.

 - Relevant photos– any market likes to see photos of people like them.

-Call us on 01727 812 725 to let us know what you need and we can let you know straightaway if we can help.
-Send us an email to firstname.lastname@example.org .
-We respond quickly to all email enquiries.
+Call us on 01727 812 725 to let us know what you need and we can help.
+Send us an email to email@example.com .
+We respond quickly to all enquiries.
 Or use the little icons here on the website for live chat (it really is one of us) or to request a call back within 27 seconds.